Cherenkov Example

 Different radiator materials produce different photon yields and angles, as shown below.
 Their optical constants are demonstration values and may be unphysical.
 Use the variation name in the gstreamer filename when you want separate output files for each variation.

-Left: default (lowIndexRadiator), Center: mediumIndexRadiator, Right: highIndexRadiator.
+Left: lowIndexRadiator, Center: mediumIndexRadiator, Right: highIndexRadiator.

 Output

-The gstreamer option selects the output name and format.
-Two simultaneous streams are selected: CSV and ROOT.
+The gstreamer option selects the output filenames and the format:

 gstreamer: